chaifix/Jin-libs/README.md

 # Jin libraries

 * behavior_tree
-  A implementation of behavior tree in lua.
+  An implementation of behavior tree in lua.

+* physics
+  A small 2d physics lib.